citp/privacy-policy-historical/s/se/see/seek.com.au.md

 ## Access to Your Information

 Unless you become a Registered User, subscribe to Job Mail and/or submit a job application online, SEEK does not collect information that identifies you personally.
 If you become a Registered User, you are able to change, update or clear your Profile at any time by logging in to 'Profile area of the Site.
-Users who are Job Mail subscribers but not Registered Users do not have access to this additional functionality, however you are able to unsubscribe from Job Mail or at any point request SEEK to delete your personal information held by us.
+Users who are Job Mail subscribers but not Registered Users do not have access to this additional functionality, however you are able to unsubscribe from Job Mail or at any point request that SEEK to delete your personal information held by us at any time.
 You can also request your personal information directly from Advertisers who you have applied to via the Site.

 ## Data Transfers